MaxIceFlame/MaxIceFlame.github.io/docs/ml_wiki/update.en.md

 10, Added check and update function

-11, Changed the font in game
+11, Changed the game font

 12, Bug fixed

 13, Other changes

-## V1.1.6
+## v1.1.6
 Update date: June 16th, 2020

 1, Added new level: The Apocalypse

 2, Removed The Explore

-3, Adjusted some ui in game
+3, Adjusted some game UI

 4, The water now will perform differently in different quality